Black-Stories-Matter/BlackStoriesMatter/README.md

 ![Screenshots](BSMWelcome.png)

-## Future Iterations
-We would like to continue adding books to the database and add more functionality to the front end user interface.
-Please see the CONTRIBUTING file if you are interested in making an open source contribution to this project!

 ## Installation
 - Fork and clone this repo into an empty directory on your local machine.
 - Run `npm install` in your teminal to install the project's dependencies.
 - Run `npm start` to run the application in development mode.
 - Visit http://localhost:3000 to view in the browser.

+## Technologies
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Future Iterations
+We would like to continue adding books to the database and add more functionality to the front end user interface.
+Please see the CONTRIBUTING file if you are interested in making an open source contribution to this project!

 ## Contributors
 - Front End [Repo](https://github.com/Black-Stories-Matter/black-stories-matter-fe)